rsksmart/devportal-1.0/rsk/node/configure/switch-network.md

 ---
 layout: rsk
 title: Switch network
+description: "How to switch your RSK node between the Mainnet, Testnet, and RegTest networks"
 ---

 If you want to switch your node to Mainnet, Testnet, or RegTest networks: